 In addition to international arbitration, Ms. Harwood has practiced commercial litigation in United States courts, including matters involving contract disputes, bankruptcy, trademark and false advertising cases, international law and sovereign immunity.

 Ms. Harwood has been cited for her work in Legal 500 USA: International Arbitration (2014), as a recommended lawyer in International Arbitration in Latin America by Legal 500 Latin America (2013), and as a leading lawyer in Latin Lawyer 250, International: Recommended Firms, International Arbitration (2012).
-Clients have noted that she is "thorough and careful, as well as forceful in pursuing issues she judges of merit."
+Clients have noted that she is “thorough and careful, as well as forceful in pursuing issues she judges of merit” and has “excellent ability to cut through challenges and make a case clearly and concisely while under great pressure.”

 COURTSU.S.
 District Court - Southern District of New York